LaGuardia Airport: Redevelopment

-On the east side of the airport, Delta is consolidating its two terminals, Terminal C and D, into a centralized Terminal C headhouse, which is located on the former Terminal D parking site.
+On the east side of the airport, Delta is consolidating its Terminals C and D, into a centralized Terminal C headhouse, which is located on the former Terminal D parking site.
 In addition, Delta is rebuilding its airside facilities into four "finger" concourses.
 The first concourse to open was Concourse G on the eastern end of the airport, which opened on October 29, 2019.
 Delta Shuttle flights moved to the Concourse G on November 16, 2019.
 On June 4, 2022, Delta unveiled its new Terminal C headhouse to the public in tandem with concourse E, which boasts 10 narrow body gates.
-The Terminal C headhouse consolidates the former Terminal C and D's security checkpoint into 11 lanes which, if necessary, can be expanded to 16 lanes.
+The Terminal C headhouse consolidates the former Terminal C and D's security checkpoint into 11 lanes, which if necessary, can be expanded to 16 lanes.
 Other features include a dedicated drop-off area for carry-on-only passengers, biometric scanning technology, a sensory room designed for those with autism, and Delta's largest Sky Club to date.

-As of June 2022, Delta is in the process of replacing Terminal D's gates and will start construction of Concourse D. Delta is fast-tracking its remaining projects at Terminal C due to the impacts from the COVID-19 pandemic, which allowed the airline to use the decrease in passage traffic to speed up construction by two years.
+As of June 2022, Delta was in the process of replacing Terminal D's gates and would start construction of Concourse D. Delta is fast-tracking its remaining projects at Terminal C due to the impacts from the COVID-19 pandemic, which allowed the airline to use the decrease in passage traffic to speed up construction by two years.

+In March 2024, LaGuardia won the Airport Service Quality Award for "best airport of 25 to 40 million passengers in North America" in 2023.

 Operations

 While LaGuardia frequently accommodates general aviation, the airport is primarily serviced by Part 121 scheduled air carriers providing passenger service to regional, domestic, and limited international destinations.
-Because of its congested nature and proximity to dense urban neighborhoods, commercial flights to and from the airport are subject to several restrictions enacted by both the Federal Aviation Administration (FAA) and the Port Authority of New York and New Jersey (PANYNJ).
-The airport almost only ever handles narrow-body aircraft and can handle Airplane Design Group (ADG) IV widebody aircraft such as the Boeing 767 and the Airbus A310, however, these aircraft in this group are rarely seen at LaGuardia.
+Because of its congested nature and proximity to dense urban neighborhoods, commercial flights to and from the airport are subject to several restrictions enacted by both the FAA and the PANYNJ.
+The airport almost only ever handles narrow-body aircraft, though it can handle Airplane Design Group IV widebody aircraft such as the Boeing 767 and the Airbus A310, but aircraft in this group are rarely seen at LaGuardia.

 Service restrictions

 International flights

-The airport does not have U.S. Customs and Border Protection (CBP) facilities.
+LaGuardia, unlike JFK and Newark, does not have U.S. Customs and Border Protection (CBP) facilities.
 As such, international arrivals are only possible from airports serviced by United States border preclearance.
-Passengers and crewmembers on these flights clear customs at their departure airport and—for immigration purposes—are considered to be on the US territory during their entire journey, allowing them to exit LaGuardia in the same manner as domestic travelers.
+Passengers and crewmembers on these flights clear immigration and customs inspections at their departure airport, and then for such purposes are considered to be within US territory during their entire journey.
+Upon arrival, they may immediately exit LaGuardia or transfer to domestic flights in the same manner as domestic travelers.